• About

 Which other rides at Carowinds are popular?

-We admit to liking roller coasters.
-A lot.
-We made a trip to Ohio last year just to ride the coasters at Kings Island and Cedar Point, sister parks to Carowinds.
-Earlier this summer, Ellie and friends went to Kings Dominion to conquer their coasters!
-She’s a pro!
+We made a trip to Ohio just to ride the coasters at Kings Island and Cedar Point, sister parks to Carowinds amusement park in NC.

-But, there are many other rides at Carowinds.
-These classics like Dodg’ems, the Carousel and Scrambler usually have short, if any, wait times.
+Classics like Dodg’ems, the Carousel and Scrambler usually have short, if any, wait times.
 They offer a breather between coasters!
 They’re nostalgic, but still quite fun!
 One of the fun things about the carousel is all the horses have names.
 We found “Robert,” so even if my hubby couldn’t be there for real, he was there in spirit!

 The carousel horses have names